PEM-Humboldt/community-based-monitoring-dashboard/README.md

-# Monitoreo comunitario
+# Community Based Monitoring Dashboard

-First demo page version of the frontend to visualize progress on community based monitoring projects.
+First demo page version of the dashboard to visualize progress on community based monitoring projects.

 v0.1.0